Demonstration of Weak-Link Physics in the Dynamical Response of Transition-Edge Sensors: Modeling the dynamical response

 Furthermore, in Fig.~\ref{fig:R0vsFP}(b), we plot the time evolution of the \emph{Josephson resistance}, ${\langle V\rangle(t)}/I_0$, with initial and final values corresponding to $R_0(I_0,T_0)$ and $V^\prime(I_0,T_0)/I_0$, respectively, with the same color coding as in Fig.~\ref{fig:R0vsFP}(a).
-Note that in our model the Fokker-Planck equation provides a link between the two voltages, which also determines $\eta \dot{=}V_0/V^\prime$, and allows us to calculate the dynamic resistance, $R_d$, as well as $\alpha_I$ and $\beta_I$, as discussed below.
+In addition, in Fig.~\ref{fig:R0vsFP}(c) we plot $\eta=V_0/V^\prime$ as a function of the resistance $R_0$.
+Note that $\eta<1$ is expected since, due to thermal losses, the power at thermal equilibrium, $I_0V_0$, is always lower than the power $I_0V^\prime$ that the circuit generates in the absence of thermal coupling to the bath.
+In Fig.~\ref{fig:Supp1}, for each device, we plot our numerical results of $R_0$ as a function of $I_0$, as well as $I_c(T_0)$ and $\gamma(T_0)$.
+Our theoretical predictions for $R_0$ are in excellent agreement with the experimentally obtained resistances at thermal equilibrium.